-The IFA is pleased to welcome Simon d’Entremont, Deputy Minister, Nova Scotia Department of Seniors to the 14th Global on Ageing.
+The IFA is pleased to welcome Simon d’Entremont, Deputy Minister, Nova Scotia Department of Seniors to the 14th Global Conference on Ageing.

 Deputy Minister d’Entremont will be presenting on SHIFT: Nova Scotia’s Action Plan for an Aging Population, which is a commitment by the government of Nova Scotia to value, promote and support older adults and their contributions to the province.

 Nova Scotia is at the leading edge of the demographic shift in Canada.
 There has been considerable alarm expressed in the public discourse about the impact of an ageing population on the province’s economy, health care system, fiscal situation and society as a whole.
 However, the provincial government recognized that there is considerable opportunity in the ageing population if they overcame the ageist myths that underlie this negative perception.

 SHIFT is the result of a major two-year project to identify how Nova Scotia could build on the opportunities in its older population.
 The work included a research phase and consultation within government, a major public engagement initiative led by the Nova Scotia Centre on Aging at Mount Saint Vincent University, an advisory committee of government and diverse community leaders, and working groups made up of subject matter experts from academia, community, business and government that developed recommendations in support of three major goals.